reisman-internship-2019-greenmap/GreenMap-server/README.md

 # Greenmap-Server

-Greenmap-Server is a Node.js REST-api built to serve the [Greenmap-app](https://github.com/reisman-internship-2019-greenmap/GreenMap-app).
+Greenmap-Server is a Node.js RESTful-api built to serve the [Greenmap-app](https://github.com/reisman-internship-2019-greenmap/GreenMap-app).

 ### Prerequisites